-Anyone who experiences high blood sugar levels in the morning should speak to a healthcare provider, who will identify an effective way to manage these levels.
+Anyone who experiences high blood sugar levels in the morning should speak with a healthcare provider, who will identify an effective way to manage these levels.

-If a person does not receive appropriate treatment, the dawn phenomenon can increase the risk of:
+If a person does not receive appropriate treatment, regularly experiencing high morning glucose levels can increase their risk of:

 - insulin resistance

 It is important for a person with diabetes to be aware that their blood sugar levels may rise in the morning and to receive treatment if this occurs.

 If high glucose levels persist and get worse, complications can arise.
 For example, in people with type 2 diabetes, insulin resistance will increase, and the condition can progress more rapidly, which can increase the risk of potential health complications.